 As I stood on the front porch, surveying the landscape, I noticed to my left, sunny, blue skies.
 It was a beautiful picture of the ideal day.
-When I turned to my left, all I saw was dark and ominous storm clouds coming.
+When I turned to my right, all I saw was dark and ominous storm clouds coming.
 The contrast typifies life itself and the joy and dread many regularly face.
 The fortunes of our lives rest on the head of a pin.
 To our left is sunshine, to our right storm clouds moving in.

 In 2006 after winning a World Series with the St. Louis Cardinals, Chris Duncan was named the teams Rookie of the Year.
 After encountering a number of injuries, Chris left baseball.
 In 2011 he got married to his wife Amy and he began a radio career hosting various programs for ESPN Radio.
 Duncan had amassed a net worth of $700,000 and life was looking good for the young man.
 In October 2012 he was diagnosed with a brain tumor, underwent chemotherapy.
 On September 6, 2019 he succumbed to brain cancer at the age of 38.

 To the left, Chris saw nothing but sunny skies.
 Yet, to his right, dark and ominous storm clouds approached.

 Truth is, Chris’ experience is one we all can relate with.